starship/starship/docs/config/README.md

 add_newline = false

 # Replace the "❯" symbol in the prompt with "➜"
-[character]      # The name of the module we are confguring is "character" symbol = "➜"     # The "symbol" segment is being set to "➜"
+[character]      # The name of the module we are configuring is "character" symbol = "➜"     # The "symbol" segment is being set to "➜"

 # Disable the package module, hiding it from the prompt completely